danielguerra69/bro-alpine-elasticsearch/Readme.md

 ### About

-Bro (git) on alpine linux with elasticsearch 2+ plugin.
+Bro-2.5 (git) on alpine linux with elasticsearch 2+ plugin.
 It was build with danielguerra/alpine-bro-build.
 The extracted size is 27M.